CodeKaito/Javascript/README.md

 Core DOM - standard model for all document types
 XML DOM - standard model for XML documents
 HTML DOM - standard model for HTML documents

+<a name="method"></a>
+- ## JavaScript - HTML DOM Methods
+HTML DOM methods are actions you can perform (on HTML Elements).

+HTML DOM properties are values (of HTML Elements) that you can set or change.

+<a name="interface"></a>
+### The DOM programming interface
+The HTML DOM can be accessed with JavaScript (and with other programming languages).

+In the DOM, all HTML elements are defined as objects.

+The programming interface is the properties and methods of each object.

+A property is a value that you can get or set (like changing the content of an HTML element).

+A method is an action you can do (like add or deleting an HTML element).